 After years of experience, I now realize the only way to succeed with weight loss is by making small, gradual changes in your current lifestyle.
-Let's face it... you didn't gain the weight overnight so you shouldn't expect it to fall off your body that fast either!
+Let's face it... you didn't gain the weight overnight, so you shouldn't expect it to fall off your body fast either!

 The first step is patience.
 Give yourself at least 6 months to lose 10 pounds.
-I know this sounds like a long time for such a small reward but if you think about how fast time flies - heck, the summer's gone already & the holidays are just around the corner.
-If you start now, you should reach your first goal by the spring - just in time for swimsuit season.
+I know this sounds like a long time for such a small reward but if you think about how fast time flies, 6 months will be here in no time.

 The major health organizations all agree that a healthy diet consists of:

-To look at this in more practical terms, if you were following a 2000 calorie meal plan, his or her optimal menu would look something like this:
+To look at this in more practical terms, if someone were following a 2000 calorie meal plan, his or her optimal menu would look something like this:

-Now this does not mean you can have 600 kcals of added fat, such as butter & mayonnaise.
-The total fat count includes the innate fats found in meats, grains, nuts/seeds & dairy products.
+Now this does not mean you can have 600 calories of added fat, such as butter & mayonnaise.
+The total fat count includes the fats already found in animal protein, grains, nuts & dairy products.

 There are many advantages to lowering your fat content.
 For starters, every tablespoon (Tbls) of fat adds 100 calories to your menu.
 Whether you see the fat or not, if it's used in preparing the food, believe me, it's in there.
-Reduce the unhealthy added fats & you reduce your calories without eliminating actual, chewable food.
+Reduce the fat & you reduce your calories without eliminating actual, chewable food.
 It's as easy as that.

 On the other hand, if your excess calories come from complex carbohydrates, you will use approximately 27 of those 100 calories to change the carbohydrate into fat.
-Here only 73 kcals become fat.
-Now this may not seem like a big difference but in the long run it really is, especially when you consider the fiber in the complex carbohydrates, as fiber helps you feel more satiated.
+Here only 73 calories become fat.
+Now this may not seem like a big difference but, in the long run, it really is, especially when you consider the fiber in the complex carbohydrates, as fiber helps you feel more satiated.

-Another advantage to lowering your fat intake, happens when you increase your intake of low calorie complex carbohydrates at the same time.
-Chances are you will feel more satisfied after eating a meal.
+When you increase your intake of the lower calorie complex carbohydrates (ie: vegetables), you will feel more satisfied after eating a meal.

 Fruits, vegetables & whole grains all contain fiber, which provides bulk & helps to fill a larger portion of your stomach.
 Fat, on the other hand, is a more compact source of calories so you'd have to eat more to fill the same void.